DISCOVER the Joy of Music at OUR Award Winning MUSIC School

 Bella began studying violin at age eight at the Waikato Community School of Music, later returning as a teacher.
 She served as concertmaster, supported administration, taught classes, and performed at events.

-Her musical interests expanded to voice and composition, which she pursued throughout secondary and tertiary education.
 In high school, she played with the Youth Orchestra Waikato, attended NZSO workshops, and excelled in Trinity College London exams.

 While completing a business degree, she studied violin with Lara Hall and voice as electives.
 Bella later earned a Postgraduate Certificate in Music, during which she undertook composition studies.
 Her work was recognised with second place in the Lilburn Composers Competition at the University of Waikato.